Overview

 Admission Requirements

-Evidence of analytical activities or the sound files and scores for three original compositions are required for entry to Music Theory and Composition degree.
+• Evidence of analytical activities, or the sound files and scores for three original compositions are required for admission to the Music Composition degree program.

 Degree Requirements